Questions

 )

-min_selections and max_selections - Parameters that can be added to checkbox and rank questions to specify the minimum and maximum number of options that can be selected.
+min_selections and max_selections - Optional parameters that can be added to checkbox and rank questions to specify the minimum and maximum number of options that can be selected.
 For example, in a checkbox question where the response must include at least 2 and at most 3 of the options:

 from edsl import QuestionCheckBox